 Establishing the location - It is best to position your feeding area where the early morning light shines and if at all possible position the landing branch in such a way to encourage the bird to land facing toward the sun.
 The secondary position I use is a location where the late afternoon sunlight shines, Northern Cardinals enjoy stocking up on food in the afternoon, and once again position the landing branch in such a way to encourage the birds to land with the sun to their front.
 I prefer the early morning or late afternoon as the quality of light is much softer and better for bird portraitures.

 - Not everyone has access to the same gear so this advice is relative to what you have.
 If at all possible use a camera with an interchangeable mirrorless or DSLR camera, either camera type works equally well.
 The lens selection depends on how close your birds allow you to get - Personally I use a 70-200mm or a 300mm - the objective is to fill the camera frame while the bird is perched.

 ** In the event you do not have a camera and lens suitable for bird photography - I have used my smartphone and a GoPro camera, I mounted the GoPro on a gorilla tripod close to the bird perch and remotely fired the camera from my smartphone using the GoPro App.

 If you don't have a DSLR/Mirrorless camera or lens see below for a good starter kit.

-    Shutter Speed - Depending on your camera/lens combo a good rule of thumb is shoot at a shutter speed at least the focal length of the lens.
+Shutter Speed - Depending on your camera/lens combo a good rule of thumb is to shoot at a shutter speed of at least the focal length of the lens.
 Thus if you have a 200mm you should try 1/200s.
-With newer lenses and cameras now having image stabilization built in you can get away with a little slower shutter speed.
+With newer lenses and cameras now having image stabilization built-in you can get away with a little slower shutter speed.
 If not it may be worth mounting the camera on a tripod to make things more steady, but it is not a necessity.